wingochau/UCL_CASA0012_MSc-Dissertation/README.md

-This repository is for the datasets used in the UCL dissertation, which is the work of Lok Wing Chau at the University College London and in this or similar form has not been nor is being submitted for any other qualification.
+This repository contains the datasets used in the CASA0012 dissertation of MSc Spatial Data Science and Visualisation, which is the work of Lok Wing Chau (Student ID: 19113428) at the University College London and in this or similar form has not been nor is being submitted for any other qualification.